Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Remove the middle IT company or companies from the array
 1. Remove the last IT company from the array
 1. Remove all IT companies
-1. Write a function called *modifyArray* takes array as parameter and modifies the fifth item of the array and return the array.
-If the array length is less than five it return 'item not found'.
-      ```js
-      console.log(modifyArray(["Avocado", "Tomato", "Potato","Mango", "Lemon","Carrot"]);
-      // →["Avocado", "Tomato", "Potato","Mango", "LEMON", "Carrot"]
-      console.log(modifyArray(["Google", "Facebook","Apple", "Amazon","Microsoft",  "IBM"]);
-      // →["Google", "Facebook","Apple", "Amazon","MICROSOFT",  "IBM"]
-      console.log(modifyArray(["Google", "Facebook","Apple", "Amazon"]);
-      // →"Not Found"
-      ```

 ## More on Arrays